vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

 1. Add Training form:
     1. Check if the "Training Team" is in accordance with the user's team (the one creating the training).
-    2. Check if the "Assign Training to" select element shows all of the students within the user's team (the one creating the training).
+    2. Check if the "Assign Training to" select element shows all the students within the user's team (the one creating the training).
-    3. Check if all the inputs in the form have appropriate width and if they're resposive on smaller screens.
+    3. Check if all the inputs in the form have appropriate width and if they're responsive on smaller screens.
     4. Check if the form validates inputs and if shows the red line underneath if the form is not filled properly.
 2. Call to action buttons:
     1. Check if "Submit" button creates training document and the students selected under the "Assign to" select element are correctly enrolled in the training - check if the training key is created under the path: "student/trainings/{Training}".